S4annn/S4annn/README.md

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on machine learning and data science
 - 🌱 I’m currently learning in university
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
-- 💬 Ask me about
+- 💬 Ask me about programing
 - 📫 How to reach me:
 - 😄 Pronouns:
 - ⚡ Fun fact: